metrico/qryn-docs/docs/introduction.md

 🎉 _No custom query languages to learn_

-Start querying logs, metrics and traces instantly using [LogQL, PromQL, Flux or Tempo/Zipkin](getting-started.md)
+Start querying logs, metrics and traces instantly using [LogQL, PromQL, TempoQL, Pyroscope](getting-started.md)

 **qryn** is ready to use with [Grafana datasources](guide/datasources) or using the integrated [View UI](getting-started?id=view) and [CLI](getting-started?id=cli)